Great roundleaf bat

 The great roundleaf bat, also known as the great Himalayan leaf-nosed bat (Hipposideros armiger) is a species of bat in the family Hipposideridae found in South Asia, Southeast Asia, and China.
 It gives birth to two young a year.
-It has been assessed as least concern by the IUCN.
+It has been assessed as a least concern species by the IUCN.

 Taxonomy

 There are four recognised subspecies of the bat.
 They are: